Appointments

 Urgent (same-day) home visits

-During the telephone consultation, the GP will gather information and make a decision as to whether a same-day visit is needed.
+During the telephone consultation, the GP will gather information and make a decision as to whether a visit is needed.
 This will be assessed on a case-by-case basis: ultimately it is the doctor’s right to decide whether this is appropriate to each patient’s particular set of circumstances.

 Routine home visits

 For housebound patients requiring attention for non-urgent, long-term or ongoing medical issues, we try to book home visits 2-3 weeks in advance.
 This may be with a GP, practice nurse or whichever clinician we deem most appropriate.
 Please submit a home visit request via Footfall, or by speaking to reception, clearly stating the purpose of the visit.
-This will support us to manage our workload and allocate resources effectively

 Interpreters